 - Select the circle’s mini-toolbar Summary Button – that sideways M

 - Choose the Demographic data layers associated with population that suit your analysis

-Quite a few options to choose from, but all using parallel pathways and providing extremely fast ways to define an area and collect the corresponding population data.
+Quite a few options to choose from, but all using parallel pathways and providing extremely fast ways to define a circular area and collect the corresponding population data.

 Find out why over 25,000 business users log into www.MapBusinessOnline.com for their business mapping software and advanced sales territory mapping solution.
 The best replacement for Microsoft MapPoint happens to be the most affordable.
 Discover Map Business Online – tools for making maps by map makers.